Villanova Wildcats football: History

-In 2008, a sophomore-laden squad led by all-purpose back Matt Szczur and QB Chris Whitney had Villanova verged on becoming a national powerhouse.
-Ben Ijalana was the starting tackle, and started every single game in his career at Villanova eventually getting drafted in the 2nd round of the NFL draft by the Indianapolis Colts.
-Ijalana was drafted the 2nd highest in school history, behind Hall-of-famer Howie Long and in front of pro-bowler Brian Westbrook.
-Linebacker Darrell Young was a very talented player, who ended up signing onto the Washington Redskins and becoming their starting fullback.
-Young made the improbable switch from linebacker in college, to fullback in the NFL which is almost unheard of in this day and age.
+In 2008, Villanova's roster consisted primarily of sophomores, led by running back Matt Szczur and quarterback Chris Whitney.
+Ben Ijalana was the starting tackle and started every game of his college career.
+He was later in the second round of the NFL draft by the Indianapolis Colts.
+Ijalana was drafted the 2nd highest in school history, behind Hall-of-Famer Howie Long and in front of pro-bowler Brian Westbrook.
+Linebacker Darrell Young signed with the Washington Redskins, where he transitioned from a collegiate linebacker to a starting fullback in the NFL.

 Other players that contributed were WR Brandyn Harvey, WR Norman White, FL Phil Atkinson, RB Aaron Ball, RB Angelo Babbaro, Tony Canci, Ross DB Ventrone, Ramin Mobasseri, Fred Maldonado, and many others.
 Harvey ended up signing with the Atlanta Falcons, and Ventrone was on the New England Patriots in 2012, appearing in the Super Bowl, the 4th Wildcat to do so (Siani, Long and Westbrook are the others).
 Ventrone became wildly popular in the NFL locker rooms for his off the field comedic antics, and was featured in a segment on NFL countdown in 2012 by ESPN.
 Tony Canci and Ramin Mobasseri were walk-ons who earned scholarships through their play.
 Canci was a dominant blocker at fullback, and was a key factor in Villanova becoming the championship team that dominated the 2009 season.
 Mobasseri was the first walk-on in school history to earn 'most improved' award.
 Villanova went 10–3 losing only 2 FCS games all season.
 Both losses were to James Madison on a "Hail Mary" game ending TD in the regular season and a last minute quarterfinal loss in the NCAA playoff quarterfinals.

 In 2009, Villanova won the NCAA Division I FCS national championship, defeating Montana 23–21 in Chattanooga, Tennessee, and finished with a 14–1 overall record.
 Junior Matt Szczur was voted championship game MVP and was selected as a 1st team All-American at two positions- offense and special teams.
 Junior Chris Whitney was also voted 1st team All-American.
 On their way to the championship Villanova defeated FBS Temple, losing only to New Hampshire, and was CAA co-conference Champion with the Richmond Spiders, whom Villanova defeated at Richmond on a 4th down TD pass.
 Villanova hosted three playoff games, defeating Holy Cross, avenging their regular season loss to New Hampshire with a lopsided victory played in a driving snowstorm, and edging CAA rival William & Mary 14–13 under the ESPN TV lights on a frigid night.